H1ddenBerg/bloodydarryl/README.md

 Changelog of the BloodyDarryl system.

+**Fixes will be pushed to the system immediately!
+Some updates and new things will also be pushed immediately if they dont require testing**

 ## Version

 Each version will be in its own changelog file with its version number.